NEVADA HOT SPRING ETIQUETTE: 10 Rules to Know Before You Soak

 Many classic Nevada soaks are in a hand-dug pool, old bathtub, or even cattle trough with water piped into it from a much hotter source nearby.
 Things can change fast out here, including thermal activity, so always check the temperature before hopping in.

+A hot tub thermometer or an instant-read temperature gun are handy tools to have, as well as the knowledge of exactly what temperature you’re comfortable with.
 [Hint: Maximum temps at hotels are generally 104.5°F — and your body actually starts getting colder in anything less than 98°F.]

 6. Prime It for the Next Soakers